![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 The cyclist suddenly spurted ahead again, this time headed past and away from us.
 Once more he stopped and swung his beam around.
 Then he disappeared from sight on his next surge forward.
 I could still hear him continuing his search pattern though.

 So I waited.
 But I did rise up briefly to bring the spotlight and shotgun down to the ground with me.
-For now there was no telling from what direction the cyclist might return.
+For now there was no telling from what direction the cyclist might come, in a return.

 Was there anything else I could do to prepare?
-I couldn't think of anything but throwing some leaves onto the windshield as well.
+I couldn't think of anything but throwing some leaves onto the windshield as well (after I'd momentarily put the gun and spot down on the hood).
 I worried about the reflecting surfaces of the headlights and driving lights, but couldn't think of a good way to cover them in a hurry.

-Maybe five minutes later I noticed the cyclist was coming back this way.
+Maybe five minutes later I noticed the cyclist was coming back.
 I couldn't tell from what direction though.
-If he zoomed up right in front of Shadow he'd definitely see the reflection of Shadow's dead front lights.
+If he zoomed up right in front of Shadow, he'd definitely see the reflection of Shadow's dead front lights.

 The waiting was horrible.

 Then I zeroed in on his approach.
-This time he was coming up the hill on our passenger side.
-I moved around on the ground to Shadow's front end to watch.
+This time he was coming up the hillside on our passenger side.
+I moved around on the ground to Shadow's front end to watch, keeping Shadow's body between me the cyclist (while also avoiding inadvertently dropping an arm or leg into the same hole which now held Shadow locked in place).
 There were easily dozens of various sized trees standing in silhouette between us and his headlight when it stopped again.
-From that angle Shadow's entire passenger side would be exposed if the light hit it.
+From that angle, Shadow's entire passenger side would be exposed if the light hit it.

 But the steep angle saved us.
 That time.
 The cyclist spurted forward once more.
 The next stop put him past us, seemingly looking back the way he'd come before.
 Although it was pretty dark out here, I felt sure he'd see us if he only looked in the proper direction.
 Even if his light didn't point this way.
 The only disguise Shadow enjoyed at the moment from that angle was the green blanket over his tail, the leaves on his rear window, and the non-reflecting flat black of his paint, wheels, and tires.